 Why You Should Trust Us

 This review is brought to you by a talented and diverse trio of gear testers, composed of OutdoorGearLab contributors Jeremy Benson, Ryan Heutter, and Andy Wellman.
-Andy has been a senior gear reviewer at OutdoorGearLab for the past seven years.
-He is a climber and adventurer of over 20 years who has spent five expeditions exploring the Himalaya, has written and published climbing and bouldering guidebooks to the Southeast, and has climbed, skied, and run in mountain ranges all over the planet.
+Andy has been a senior gear reviewer at OutdoorGearLab for the past eight years.
+He has been a climber, skier, runner, and adventurer his whole life, has spent five expeditions exploring the Himalaya, has written and published climbing and bouldering guidebooks to the Southeast, has raced ultra distances on four continents, and has spent 100-plus ski day winters teaching skiing in Colorado.
 He is currently based in the Cascades of Central Oregon.

-As a collaborative effort compiled by many different testers, based in different locations, and tested over the course of multiple winters, this winter boot review brings you a wide variety of perspective to aid with your purchase.
-For 2019 we decided to expand the selection, adding in four pairs that are new to our review, thereby expanding it up to 14 different models.
+As a collaborative effort compiled by many different testers, based in different locations, and tested over the course of multiple winters, this winter boot review brings you a wide variety of perspectives to aid with your purchase.
 These boots have been tested in the Cascades of Washington and Oregon, the Sierra Nevada of California, and Colorado's San Juan Mountains, to ensure that they live up to their billing.
-Beyond simply using them during the course of our everyday lives and jobs, we took them on many long winter hikes, and also conducted a number of controlled side-by-side tests to further expand our understanding of how they perform in all conditions.
+Beyond merely using them during the course of our everyday lives and jobs, we took them on many long winter hikes, and also conducted a number of controlled side-by-side tests to further expand our understanding of how they perform in all conditions.
 These tests include standing in frozen lakes to test water resistance, and measuring internal air temperatures while the boots are soaking in an ice bath to help understand which boots keep feet the warmest.
-You can rest assured that the information published in this review doesn't simply pay lip service to manufacturers marketing jargon, but is the product of hard won knowledge by actual use and testing.
+You can rest assured that the information published in this review doesn't simply pay lip service to manufacturers marketing jargon, but is the product of hard-won knowledge by actual use and testing.

 Related: How We Tested Winter Boots